 Josh spent the next decade with Ira at Emerging Pictures, rising to Vice President and growing the company from an ambitious startup to a boutique studio, representing, marketing, and distributing more than 50 feature films.
 During this tenure, Josh managed and planned the film festival strategy on all titles, working with every major festival in the world (i.e. Sundance, Toronto, Cannes, Berlin, Venice, etc.) in addition to all the second tier and top regional festivals in the US (i.e. Tribeca, SXSW, Los Angeles, New York, etc).
 He further partnered with the full spectrum of US and world distribution outlets to license rights including Hollywood studios and independent theatrical companies, broadcast networks, video companies, digital portals including giants Netflix, iTunes and Apple, and foreign sales companies.
 In some cases where Emerging directly handled the US theatrical component, Josh planned and managed the marketing campaigns, supervising a team to book theaters, create trailers and artwork, buy advertising, coordinate publicity and promote via grass roots and social media.

-Josh is currently in production on two feature documentaries: one on fan favorite band TLC, the biggest selling female pop act in history; and the second on Judy Feld Carr, who rescued more than 3,000 Jews from Syria over three decades, representing the largest single rescue of individuals since WWII.
-In addition, Josh is an executive producer on acclaimed South African western Five Fingers for Marseilles, which recently had its World Premiere at the Toronto International Film Festival in September 2017.
-Josh’s latest scripted project is the Chinese American co-production Confetti, a mother daughter immigrant story starring Zhu Zhu, Amy Irving and Helen Slater which recently wrapped production in NYC in October 2017 and will shoot in Tanzhou, China in January 2018.
-Josh has several other doc, scripted and TV projects in development thru Jagman Productions.
+Josh is an executive producer on acclaimed South African western Five Fingers for Marseilles, which had its World Premiere at the Toronto International Film Festival and was released commercially in the US to critical acclaim by Uncork'd Entertainment in Fall 2018.
+Josh’s latest scripted project is the Chinese American co-production Confetti, a mother daughter immigrant story starring Zhu Zhu, Amy Irving and Helen Slater which will be released in both countries and internationally in 2020.
+Josh has several other documentary, scripted feature and TV projects in development.